qbrandon/FormToQueueItem/docs/Installation.md

 Next, you need to get the ID of the Orchestrator Folder where the Process and Queue are defined.
 Log into your Orchestrator service, then access the following URL and get the relevant ID from the results: `https://cloud.uipath.com/<AccountLogicalName>/<TenantLogicalName>/odata/Folders`
 Where you would replace the AccountLogicalName and TenantLogicalName with the values from the previous paragraph.
-The FolderId is an Interger.
+The FolderId is an Integer.

 ## Deploy the Google Cloud Functions instance